-Our Memorandum and Articles of Association provide that our board of directors consists of not less than three directors, and such maximum number as our directors may determine from time to time.
-Our board of directors currently consists of six directors.
+Our Memorandum and Articles of Association provide that our Board of Directors consists of not less than three directors, and such maximum number as our directors may determine from time to time.
+Our Board of Directors currently consists of seven directors.
 Messrs.
-Herr, Bernays and Sir Anthony satisfy the "independence" requirements of the NYSE rules.
+Herr, Bernays, Aboody and Sir Anthony satisfy the "independence" requirements of the NYSE rules.

 On June 1, 2010, Mr. Parekh entered into a consulting arrangement with another party, whereupon he ceased to qualify as independent under Rule 10A-3 of the Exchange Act.
-Accordingly, Mr. Parekh stepped down from our audit committee effective June 1, 2010.
-Further, our board of directors has decided that it will not consider Mr. Parekh as an independent director under the NYSE listing standards effective June 1, 2010.
-Accordingly, our board of directors has decided that effective June 1, 2010, it is no longer majority independent and our nominating and corporate governance committee and our compensation committee are no longer fully independent.
+Accordingly, Mr. Parekh stepped down from our Audit Committee effective June 1, 2010.
+Further, our Board of Directors has decided not to consider Mr. Parekh as an independent director under the NYSE listing standards effective June 1, 2010.
+Accordingly, our Board of Directors decided that from June 1, 2010 to June 28, 2010 (when Mr. Aboody was appointed as a director as described below), it was not majority independent and effective June 1, 2010, our Nominating and Corporate Governance Committee and our Compensation Committee are no longer fully independent.
 Effective June 1, 2010, we elected to follow our home country (Jersey, Channel Islands) practice, which does not impose a board or committee independence requirement.